Subscribe to the Newsletter

 Despite increasing openness about mental health, the fear of judgment or being seen as “weak” or “crazy” can still be a powerful deterrent.

-- The Truth: Seeking therapy is a sign of strength, courage, and self-awareness.
+• The Truth: Seeking therapy is a sign of strength, courage, and self-awareness.
 It means you’re willing to invest in yourself and face challenges head-on.
 Thankfully, the stigma around therapy is significantly decreasing.
 Many people you know – colleagues, friends, family – have likely benefited from therapy, even if they don’t openly discuss it.
-Furthermore, therapy is a confidential space.
+Furthermore, therapy is a therapeutic setting.
 What you discuss with your therapist is private (with specific legal exceptions related to safety).
-At a premium practice like The Center for Mind & Relationship, discretion is paramount.
+In my practice, discretion is paramount.

 “What if Therapy Doesn’t Work for Me?
 Or What if I Don’t ‘Click’ With the Therapist?”